 In terms of the impact on voters, however, urban and Chinese voters have less representation in the electoral system.
 Electorally, this negatively affects the opposition as they have been winning the majority of Chinese support, and will likely continue to do so in the Sarawak 2016 campaign.

-Concerns about fairness in the electoral process were taken to court in the legal challenge against the Electoral Commission.
+Concerns about fairness in the electoral process were taken to court in the legal challenge against the EC.
 The new seats are disproportionately in rural and semi-rural areas.
 They also are disproportionately Malay, following trends noted above.
-In Sarawak there are now a total of 21 Malay majority seats, compared to 11 Chinese.
+In Sarawak, there are now a total of 21 Malay-majority seats, compared to 11 Chinese-majority seats.

 Yet, in the last 2015 re-delineation exercise, there was considerable more movement of polling stations outside of boundaries.
 In seats such as Batu Lintang, Piasau and Tanjong Datu (formerly Kidurong), polling stations were carved as these seats became less Chinese, and to weaken the opposition’s chances (although they are likely to still hold onto these seats).
 In the case of Batu Lintang, a new seat was created that aimed to give the BN a chance to win around Kuching.
 This seat, Batu Kitang, is competitive this contest.

 It is not only the urban areas that have been affected.
-Rural seats such as Telung Usan and Ba’kelalan – both highly competitive seats with the latter held by PKR of the opposition – have been gerrymandered.
+Rural seats such as Telang Usan and Ba’kelalan – both highly competitive seats with the latter held by PKR – have been gerrymandered.
 The use of technology has allowed more careful study of voting by areas and this is being used to change how seats are being created.
-The 2015 court case against the Electoral Commission raised issues of fairness, but they lost their challenge and appeal last October.
+The 2015 court case against the EC raised issues of fairness, but they lost their challenge and appeal last October.